snehitvaddi/Real-Time-Sudoku-Solver-OpenCV-and-Keras/README.md

 ## Real-Time-Sudoku-Solver-OpenCV-and-Keras
 Python application to solve Sudoku puzzle and overlays solution on to real image in real-time.
-This repo consists of Python code for solving sudoku puzzle using Deep Learning and OpenCV in real time(Live Camera).<br>

 This project is solely inspired from **AnhMinhTran's** [Youtube Video](https://www.youtube.com/watch?v=uUtw6Syic6A&list=LLwC_qd6q9vEqDaxU3KdSgPw&index=2&t=236s).